Splinters in the Navy

 Splinters in the Navy is a 1931 British comedy film directed by Walter Forde and starring Sydney Howard, Alf Goddard, and Helena Pickard.
-The film was made at Twickenham Studios, and is a sequel to the film Splinters (1929), about an army concert party.
+It was written by Jack Marks, Harry Fowler Mear, Bert Lee and Robert Patrick Weston.
+It was made at Twickenham Studios, and is a sequel to Splinters (1929), about an army concert party.
 A further sequel, Splinters in the Air, was released in 1937.

 Premise

 To celebrate their Admiral's impending marriage, his men stage a variety performance.
 Meanwhile, Joe Crabbs attempts to win back his girlfriend from the Navy's boxing champion.